JeanMarcMbouma/BbQ.ChatWidgets/docs/guides/CUSTOM_ACTION_HANDLERS.md

 ﻿# Custom Action Handlers Guide

-Learn how to handle widget interactions and custom actions.
+Learn how to handle widget interactions and custom actions using both the legacy `IWidgetActionHandler` approach and the new typed handler system.

 ## Overview

 This guide shows you how to:
 1. Understand widget actions
-2. Create action handlers
+2. Create action handlers (legacy and typed)
 3. Register action handlers
 4. Process widget data
 5. Generate responses
+6. Make the LLM aware of available actions

 ## Understanding Actions